richchapler/AzureSolutionsDocumentation/docs/Data_Delivery_API.md

 *	Exercise 1: Create an API using Function App and the sample StormEvents data on your Data Explorer Cluster / Database

-## Future Plans
-In the future, I expect to expand this documentation to include:

-*	Surface API via APIM (calls from customers will come through API for security, organization, throttling, “subscription model”, etc.) … http://api.blah.com/customer?id=7
-*	APIM Monetization with Stripe
-*	Subscribe to API in APIM (persona: customer)

 ## Required Infrastructure
 This solution requires the following resources: